Pepper Comparisons

 Medium

-Hatch Chile vs New Mexico Chile
+Hatch vs New Mexico Chile

 Medium

-Hatch Chile vs Poblano Pepper
+Hatch vs Poblano

 Hatch chiles and poblanos are both mild-to-medium C. annuum peppers beloved in American and Mexican cooking, but they…